aparna-b-nssce/MATLAB-and-Simulink-Projects/09_Adaptive_Cruise_Control_System/README.md

-This project develops and simulates an adaptive cruise control system that automatically regulates vehicle speed while maintaining a safe distance from a leading vehicle using feedback control principles.
+This project implements an adaptive cruise control (ACC) algorithm using MATLAB code.
+The program models vehicle speed control and adjusts acceleration to maintain a desired speed and safe following behavior under varying driving conditions.